 CR Carriage-return.

 Move cursor to column 0 of current line

 LF Line-feed.

 Move cursor down 1 position, and scroll the

 screen up 1 row if necessary.

 FF Form-feed.

 Clear the display to the background attribute

-defined by ESC! sequence.
+defined by ESC ! sequence.
 Cursor returns to top left

-corner (0,0).
+BS comer (0,0).

-BS Back-space.
+D 3 Back-space.

 Move the cursor left 1 position.
 Wrap around

 to the previous line if necessary.

 BELL Bell.

 Generate a tone for a fraction of a second.

 HOME Move cursor to top left corner of screen.

 up-arrow Move cursor up one position.

-Wrap around to bottom if necessary.
+- Wrap around to bottom if necessary.

 down-arrow Move cursor down one position.

 Wrap around to top if necessary.

 left-arrow Move cursor left one position.

 Wrap to end of previous line end if necessary.

 right-arrow Move cursor right one position.

-Wrap to beginning of next line if necessary.
+- But allow Wrap to beginning of next line if necessary.

+the indecident of next fine if needsbury.